Sir Colin Blakemore

 Returning to work in London, Mr Apps covered emerging markets during the turmoil of 2008-2009 before taking on his current role.
 Now almost certainly the world’s most disabled journalist/foreign correspondent, he divides his time between London and Washington DC.

-Colin Blakemore, FMedSci, Hon FRCP, Hon FRSM, Hon FSB, FRS, is Professor of Neuroscience & Philosophy at the School of Advanced Study, University of London, and emeritus Professor of Neuroscience at the University of Oxford.
-He also holds honorary Professorships at Warwick and at the Duke-NUS Graduate Medical School in Singapore, where he was Chairman of the Neuroscience Research Partnership.
+Sir Colin Blakemore, FMedSci, Hon FRCP, Hon FRSM, Hon FSB, FRS, is Professor of Neuroscience & Philosophy at the School of Advanced Study, University of London, emeritus Professor of Neuroscience at the University of Oxford and a Senior Fellow of the Institute for Advanced Study, City University of Hong Kong.
 From 2003-2007 he was Chief Executive of the Medical Research Council.

-Professor Blakemore studied Medical Sciences at Cambridge, completing a PhD at the University of California, Berkeley.
+Sir Colin studied Medical Sciences at Cambridge, completing a PhD at the University of California, Berkeley.
 After working for 11 years in Cambridge, he moved to Oxford as Waynflete Professor of Physiology in 1979, and from 1996-2003 he was also Director of the Centre for Cognitive Neuroscience.
-In 2012 he moved to the School of Advanced Study in London.
-His research has been concerned with many aspects of vision, development and plasticity of the brain, and the neurodegenerative disorder, Huntington’s disease.
+His research has been concerned with many aspects of vision, development and plasticity of the brain, and the neurodegenerative disorders.
 He has been a Visiting Fellow or Professor in the USA, France, China, Singapore, Italy, the Czech Republic, Japan, Canada, New Zealand and the Netherlands.
-He now leads a major project that seeks to integrate philosophical and scientific approached to human perception.

-Professor Blakemore has been President of the British Association for the Advancement of Science, the British Neuroscience Association, the Physiological Society and the Biosciences Federation (now the Society of Biology).
-He is a frequent broadcaster on radio and television, and writes books and articles about science for a general audience.
+Sir Colin has been President of the British Association for the Advancement of Science, the British Neuroscience Association, the Physiological Society and the Biosciences Federation (now the Society of Biology).
+He is a frequent broadcaster on radio and television, and writes about science for a general audience.
 He has won many prizes for both his research and his work in the public communication of science, including the Michael Faraday and David Ferrier Prizes of the Royal Society.

 Nicholas Colloff is Executive Director of the Argidius Foundation that supports enterprise led approaches to poverty reduction in Africa and Latin America.
 He was the Director of Strategy and Innovation at OXFAM GB and founding chair of its Small Enterprise Impact Investing Fund.